Effects of Layer Freezing on Transferring a Speech Recognition System to Under-resourced Languages: Experimental Setup

 \subsection{Hyperparameters \& Server}

 In training each model, we used a batch size of 24, a learning rate of 0.0005 and a dropout rate of 0.4.
 We did not perform any hyperparameter optimization.
 The training was done on a Linux machine with 96 Intel Xeon Platinum 8160 CPUs @ 2.10GHz, 256GB of memory and an NVIDIA GeForce GTX 1080 Ti GPU with 11GB of memory.
 Training the German language models for 30 epochs took approximately one hour per model.
 Training the Swiss German models took about 4 hours for 30 epochs on each model.
 We did not observe a correlation between training time and the number of frozen layers.
+For testing, the epoch with the best validation loss during training was taken for each model.